ninadkan/Cloudnomics/README.md

-# Foobar
+# Cloudnomics

-"#Cloudnomics" is python and bash library to get RateCard and other cloud cost optimization related items from public cloud (Azure for the time-being)
+"#Cloudnomics" is python and bash library to get RateCard and other cloud cost optimization related items from public cloud (Azure for the time-being).
+The vision of this code base is to be single place to provide VM/Storage level advise for cloud (Azure) optimizations.

 ## Development Machine setup